PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective: Related Work

 We first give a brief overview of the steepest descent method which is at the heart of many first-order methods in mathematical optimization.
 Let $\calE$ be a Euclidean space endowed with an inner product $\dotp{\cdot}{\cdot}$ and the induced norm $\|\cdot\|$.
 Let us consider the optimization problem with an objective function $f\colon\calE\to\oRR\coloneqq \RR\cup\{+\infty\}$.
 Most first-order optimization algorithms can be subsumed as (constrained) steepest descent with respect to a \emph{distance-like function} $\sfd(\cdot, \cdot)$ (see Chapter 9.4 of \citep{boyd2004convex}):

 where $\calC\subseteq\calE$ is a constraint set.
 Notable examples include gradient descent (GD), preconditioned gradient descent, mirror descent \citep{beck2003mirror,teboulle2018simplified}, proximal splitting algorithms \citep{condat2023proximal} and many others (see e.g., \citep{auslender2006interior} for detailed exposition).
 However, most adaptive gradient optimizers popular in deep learning cannot be directly expressed in the form of \eqref{eqn:steepest_descent}, including \Adam \citep{kingma2015} and \AdamW \citep{loshchilov2019decoupled}.
 While the distance-like function $\sfd$ is mainly chosen to be Euclidean norms in most algorithms, non-Euclidean vector and matrix norms have aroused much attention in recent algorithmic design.
-For instance, stochastic and preconditioned spectral descent \citep{carlson2015stochasticRBM,carlson2016stochastic,carlson2015preconditioned,hsieh2018non}, largely motivated by the training of Restricted Boltzmann Machines (RBMs) \citep{smolensky1986information,hinton2006fast,salakhutdinov2009deep}, Deep Belief Networks \citep{hinton2006fast} and low-rank matrix factorization \citep{burer2003nonlinear}, all make use of the spectral norm.
+For instance, stochastic and preconditioned spectral descent \citep{carlson2015stochasticRBM,carlson2016stochastic,carlson2015preconditioned,hsieh2018non} all make use of the spectral norm.
 The use of non-Euclidean norms in steepest descent can be also found in \citep{flynn2017duality,kelner2014almost}.